rachit2427/image-hasher/README.md

 That's it.

-Note: You will need PHP to start a local server.
+Note: You will need PHP (preferably 7+) to start a local server.